Carpetfizz/Jimgur/README.md

 Jimgur
 ======

-Reddit bot that direct links to imgur images
+[Jimgur](http://www.reddit.com/r/jimgur/wiki/index) is a Reddit bot that links directly to imgur images.

+"Register" your bot on the subreddit [r/jimgur](http://www.reddit.com/r/jimgur/)

 ##How it works